This content has been automatically translated from Ukrainian.

 - Many fonts have unique versions of the ampersand that differ in style.

 - In many programming languages, the ampersand is used as an operator or special character.
-For example, in JavaScript, "&&" means the logical operator "AND" (&&) used to check two conditions.
+For example, in JavaScript "&&" means the logical operator "AND" (&&) used to check two conditions.

 The ampersand is a symbol with a rich history that remains relevant and useful in many contexts of modern life.
-Its unique shape and functionality have secured it a permanent place in language, design, and technology.
+Its unique form and functionality have secured it a permanent place in language, design, and technology.

 This post doesn't have any additions from the author yet.